drBenway/pixi-vn-wiki/start/make-visual-novel.md

 I recommend using Typescript if you need to set a lot of properties, this way you have more control over the animation, more functionality and type feedback.

 In my case my animation will take steph out of the scene and reinsert her in the next step.
-I will also mirror it on the x-axis to make sure it is facing the right way.
+I'll also mirror her on the x-axis to make sure she's facing the right way.

 For taking steph out/in I will use the `moveOut` and `moveIn` functions.
 For the mirror effect I will use the `ZoomTicker` ticker.